heluxjs/helux/README.md

   return {inc, dec, incD, decD};
 }

-// [optional]defien mapProps，this function will been excuted before every render, the return result will pass to component props
+// [optional]define mapProps，this function will been excuted before every render, the return result will pass to component props
 // if you don't define mapProps，the props will be ctx, code may like this: const UI = ctx => <div>ui</div>
 const mapProps = ctx=>{
   return {count:ctx.state.count, ...ctx.settings};